-Many and differing reasons have been given for this total war which has engulfed us.
-This has raised the question whether the failure of our educational systems or the ineptitude of the churches may not be the basic causes behind the others.
-But—the war has happened.
+Many and differing reasons have been given for the total war which engulfed us.
+This has raised the question whether the failure of our educational systems or the ineptitude of the churches may not be the basic [Page 34] causes behind the others.
+But—the war happened.
 Our old civilization has been swept away.
 There are those who would like to see that civilization return and the old structure again rebuilt; they yearn for a peaceful return to the situation before the war.
 They must not be allowed to rebuild along the old lines or to use the old blueprints, even though necessarily we must build upon the old foundations.
 It is the task of the educators to prevent this.

-I would like to divide what I have to say into three parts, making this article longer than those dealing with the other problems.
-It is by far the most important and cannot be disposed of in a few paragraphs.
-Let us, first [page 62] of all, look at the present problem of the children of the world and try to gain an insight into what exists today.
-Let us not shrink from a facing of the facts or turn our eyes away from the dreadful details.
-Let us endeavour to understand a little of what the children of Europe, Asia and Great Britain have had to face and what they are today facing.
-Let us also be willing to recognize that those countries in which the old mode of education is still peacefully practised may be not only dangerous to themselves because they are perpetuating the bad old ways, but that they also constitute a menace to those countries which — because of the total destruction of the old institutions— are in the happy position of being able to change their educational institutions and thus inaugurate a better way of preparing their youth for total living.
+Let us be willing to recognize that those countries in which the old mode of education is still peacefully practised may be not only dangerous to themselves because they are perpetuating the bad old ways, but that they also constitute a menace to those countries which are in the happy position of being able to change their educational institutions and thus inaugurate a better way of preparing their youth for total living.
+Education is a deeply spiritual enterprise.
+It concerns the whole man and that includes his divine spirit.